 If you want to use multiple vectors for the trimming boundary, they must be grouped for trimming.
 To group a collection of vectors select the vectors, right click and choose Group Objects from the drop down menu, alternatively select all the vectors and press the G key.

-use as the clipping boundary
+Group the vectors you want to use as the clipping boundary

 Select the vectors you wish to clip followed by the grouped boundary, finally trim use the trimming tool.

 Interactive Vector Trim